davidkhach/ConnectFour/README.md

 Future plan:
 - Allowing users to play against an AI.
 (Completed)
 - Allow users to choose game mode: Either player vs player or player vs AI (Completed)
-- Allowing users to specify what color they want to play as and who starts first (Not Completed)
+- Allowing users to specify what color they want to play as (User will always move first).
+(Completed)
 - Allowing users to play against different difficulties of AI ranging from easy to hard (Not Completed)